kaptanhaddock/lyd/flow.md

 To simplify cooperation and discussion, common answers like agreement or rejection must be handled through specific mechanisms like +1/-1 buttons on messages.

 Flows can be used to receive external feedback from different sources, like requests, criticism, press contacts, searches and mentions in social networks, leaks, ideas, etc.

+A REST API is mandatory to allow third party integration.
+For example, [Huginn](https://github.com/cantino/huginn) integration for IFTTT-like features.